A nonabelian Brunn-Minkowski inequality: Reduction to unimodular subgroups

 \section{Reduction to unimodular subgroups}

-The main result of this section allows us to obtain a Brunn--Minkowski inequality for a nonunimodular group from its certain unimodular normal subgroup.
+The main result of this section allows us to obtain a Brunn--Minkowski inequality for a nonunimodular group from a certain unimodular normal subgroup.
 We use $\mu_{\RR^\times}$ to denote a Haar measure on the multiplicative group $(\RR^{>0},\times)$.
-The next lemma concerns the case when the modular function on $X$ and on $Y$ are ``sufficiently uniform''.
+The next lemma concerns the case when the modular function on $X$ and on $Y$ is ``nearly constant''.